clauswilke/dataviz/docs/boxplots_violins.md

 A traditional and commonly used method of visualizing key parameters of distributions is the boxplot.
 The boxplot divides the data into quartiles and visualizes them in a standardized manner (Figure \@ref(fig:boxplot-schematic)).

 (ref:boxplot-schematic) Anatomy of a boxplot.
 Shown are a cloud of points and the corresponding boxplot.
 The line in the middle of the boxplot represents the median, and the box encloses the middle 50% of the data.
-The top and bottom wiskers extend either to the maximum and minimum of the data, respectively, or to 1.5 times the height of the box, whichever yields the shorter wisker.
-When the wiskers extend to 1.5 times the height of the box, they are called the upper and lower fence, respectively.
-Individual data points that fall beyond the upper or lower fence are referred to as outliers and usually showns as individual dots.
+The top and bottom wiskers extend either to the maximum and minimum of the data or to the maximum or minimum that falls within 1.5 times the height of the box, whichever yields the shorter wisker.
+The distances of 1.5 times the height of the box in either direction are called the upper and the lower fence.
+Individual data points that fall beyond the fences are referred to as outliers and usually showns as individual dots.

 <div class="figure" style="text-align: center">
 <img src="boxplots_violins_files/figure-html/boxplot-schematic-1.png" alt="(ref:boxplot-schematic)" width="576" />